Thank you for taking the time to prepare and put on races.

 If a new track is awarded a race, they must have the layout and obstacles completed six weeks prior to the first race.
 Upon completion of the layout the track will be inspected by NDMA board members and/or their designated representative.
 If changes are required a two week grace period will be given and a re-inspection held.
 If changes are not sufficient to meet the requirements, the NDMA board reserves the right to cancel and reschedule a race at a different location.
 New tracks will be accessed a $150 Inspection fee for expenses incurred while inspecting your track.

 All promoters and promoting clubs MUST CARRY THEIR OWN LIABILITY INSURANCE with NDMA named as additional insured.
-This document must be turned in two weeks before your race is to be held.

 Before practice can begin, all promoters and promoting clubs are required to have two or three medically qualified personnel at the track no later than 8:30AM or practice will not begin.